By R.D. Miller

 “I heard that the sore has lots of disinfection stuff here because it is nowhere else.”

-“They have plenty of items, and a hidden treasure in the community, and lots of fresh fruits and vegetable,” I replied.
+“They have plenty of items, and a hidden treasure in the community, and lots of fresh fruits and vegetables,” I replied.

 “Have a good one,” he said.
 “You too” I replied.

 We went in together.
 I directed him to the detergent area and disappeared into a separate aisle.
 This is one of many stories since the outbreak people have discovered new shopping areas that were overlooked.
 Will it improve the way we interact with each other, even over cleaning products, a roll of toilet paper?
 I remain hopeful.

 As supplies became less, tempers escalated and reported fights stemming from greed over items like toilet paper.
 Few fights made it to social media for a friendly laugh, but it also shows that regardless of social class, basic survival needs are universal.
 But equally essential, new bonds are established in the shopping aisles over COVID-19.

 While experts recommend social distance for our safety, it has brought people strangely across all strata in life.
 It has taken on a new psychological assessment, structured in baselines epidemiological analysis from identifying risk factors to how, and where, we get the supplies we need for survival.